 Your Husband is not a doula!

-At our first few births, my husband felt the pressure to help me be strong, to make sure everything was in order, to support me in more ways than he was able.
+At our first few births, my husband felt the pressure to help me be strong, to make sure everything was in order, to support me in more ways than he was prepared for or capable of.

-But at our last birth, my husband was able to enjoy watching his baby be born, no stress on his shoulders, no sweat.
+But at our last birth with a doula, my husband was able to enjoy watching his baby come into the world, no stress on his shoulders, no sweat.
 My mom was able to tickle scratch my back and know that I was safe and supported.
 My doula was exactly what I needed, but it was because she had the training, the awareness, this was something she was practiced in, had experience in.
 She was not emotionally entangled in my world, instead she was my rock, something I knew was unshakable and could hold me up.
 Even in the midst of everything, though she was present and highly needed, she gracious stood in the background, so my husband and I could have bonding moments, she gave my mom jobs to do that helped her support me, so she didn't feel left out of the birth support.

 Being a doula takes work, takes practice, takes effort... it isn't something you just call your mom or sister or friend and hope they fill the role.

 If you want your mom to be there, let her be there as your mom - she will comfort you in ways only she can.